-4. Release the header latches and hooks from the loops on the windshield frame.
+- 2. Unclip and move the sun visors to the side. - 3.
+Release the header latches and hooks from the loops on the windshield frame.

-5. Open the swing gate.
+4. Open the swing gate.

-6. Before unzipping the rear window, release the first 3 in (7.6 cm) of both sail panels from the channel.
+5. Before unzipping the rear window, release the first 3 in (7.6 cm) of both sail panels from the channel.
 Remove the swing gate bar by pulling it straight rearward out of the swing gate brackets.